The Volvo P1900 – A Not So Facile Volvo

 As backstory to those who choose to follow such things, the Volvo P1900 was developed in the mid-1950s (1954-1955 to be specific) in conjunction with Volvo’s official entry into the U.S. market.
 Feeling full of beans lingonberries, Volvo wanted a sports car to support and bolster its image in this land of carefree, top-down, motoring.

-I can sort of understand that, since this was the car that Volvo chose to enter the US market with — the PV444.
-Now, I feel that this happens to be a beautiful car that has a tremendous number of merits.
+I can sort of understand that, since the car that Volvo chose to enter the US market with — the PV444 — was kind of dowdy.
+Even when replaced with the slightly revised PV544 (pictured above) a few years later, the model looked a number of years behind the times.
+Now, I feel that the PV series happens to be a beautiful car that has a tremendous number of merits.
 But admittedly “sportiness” is not one of those.

-There may be more to say about PV444s in subsequent posts about our Maine adventure.
+There may be more to say about the PV series in subsequent posts about our Maine adventure.

 The so-called “Duett” – or technically the PV445 — was a 2-door wagon version of the PV444 sedan.
 This is an original color, and many Duetts were finished in a two-tone style like this.

-The stately PV444 and its “Duett” derivative were siblings to the P1900.
-If things had worked out in the mid-1950s, Volvo would have brought a sedan, a wagon/utility vehicle, and a sports car to the U.S. As we’ll see, things didn’t quite work out.
+The stately PV544 and its “Duett” derivative were siblings to the P1900.
+If things had worked out in the mid-to-late-1950s, Volvo would have brought a sedan, a wagon/utility vehicle, and a sports car to the U.S. As we’ll see, things didn’t quite work out.

 The P1900 shared the basic running gear with the PV444 and Duett.
 It even had the same hinged-at-the-front hood.